shoptology/wmhw-spark-care/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# WmhwSparkCare: Project specific instruction

+## Color styles

+Only use 'Public' color variables in the style sheets See 'variables.scss' for futher details.

 ## Build to GitHub Pages